Bracktus/Noisy-Tournament-Ranking/final/docs/final.md

 We want to

-1. Choose the number of edges.
+1. Be able to select exactly $k$ edges where $k \leq \binom{|V|}{2}$
 2. Have it be connected.
 3. Keep the degrees of each node equal.

-Condition 1 is there because we want to be able to control the total number of pairings.
+Condition 1 is there because we want to be able to select the total number of pairings.
 This makes it easier to perform experiments and make comparisons between ranking methods.
+It also let's us parametrise the workload for students.

 A connected graph is a graph in which for every node, there is a path from it to every other node.
 Condition 2 is required to ensure that we don't have isolated subgraphs where we can't compare students to the main cohort.
 In the diagram below, we can see that we can obtain $a, b, c$ ranking relative to each other but we can't compare them to the rest of the students.